Marilyn Waring: Political career

 Waring joined the National Party while still a student at Victoria University.
-She joined the party because she supported the opposition National MP Venn Young who introduced a private member's bill into parliament for homosexual law reform; this was opposed by Norman Kirk, the Labour Party Prime Minister.
+She joined because she supported National MP Venn Young, who introduced a private member's bill into parliament for homosexual law reform; this was opposed by Norman Kirk, the Labour Party Prime Minister.
 She quickly entered the Opposition Research Unit as a part-time advisor under George Gair, the Shadow Minister of Housing.

 The 1972 to 1975 National Opposition had not had a single female member in its caucus.
 Exacerbated due to 1975 being International Women's Year, it was to deep embarrassment among the National Party's established figures that no women had been selected for any seats in the upcoming election.
-At age 22, Waring expressed some passing interest to Gair stand for the party in the seat of Raglan, a very safe National seat that contained her hometown of Huntly.
-Gair anxiously called long-term former Prime Minister Keith Holyoake to tell him about Waring's interest and origins in the area itself.
+At age 22, Waring expressed some passing interest to Gair in standing for the party in the seat of Raglan, a very safe National seat that contained her hometown of Huntly.
+Gair anxiously called former Prime Minister Keith Holyoake to tell him about Waring's interest and origins in the area itself.
 An overjoyed Holyoake personally arrived within the hour to Parliament House, and offered her the selection without even formally introducing himself.
 The two thereafter became very close, to the extent that on one occasion she kissed Holyoake on the lips in front of cameras.
 She is thought to have helped soften Holyoake's ambivalent views on LGBT rights; after she was involuntarily outed by the New Zealand Truth in 1978, Holyoake worked with Prime Minister Robert Muldoon to quickly downplay the tabloid reports and to protect their friend.